-It's a mobile world.
-That's official.
+It's a mobile world and that's official.

 more Google searches take place on mobile devices than on computers in 10 countries including the US,